Stylie777/L6MajorProject/README.md

 This tool is designed a Proof of Concept for a testing suite to validate LLVM's IR tests.
 The tool will clone the latest version of the [llvm-project](llvm-project) and compare the content's of LLVM's tests to the expected results.

 As this is a Proof of Concept, there is currently limitations to the tools capabilities:
-- The tool currently only support the VHCADD Instruction (Section C.2.4.356 of the [Arm Cortex-M Reference Manual](ARM-Cortex-M-ARM))
+- The tool currently only support the following instructions from the [Arm Cortex-M Reference Manual](ARM-Cortex-M-ARM)
+    - VCADD  - Section C2.4.312
+    - VCADD (Floating Point) - Section C2.4.313
+    - VCMUL (Floating Point) - Section C2.4.321
+    - VHCADD - Section C.2.4.356
+    - VQDMULL - Section C2.4.440
+    - VREV64 - Section C2.4.453
-- Only the earlyclobber contraints are checked, realted to register allocation
+- Only the following elements are verfified:
+    - Earlyclobber contraints
+    - Register Allocation is within the expected range
+    - Rotate value is within the expected parameters if used

 ## Using the Tool
 ### Installing Requirments